Amit8844/Paralyzed/README.md

 - Amit - https://github.com/Amit8844

 # Controls
-- Left mouse Button to shoot
+- Left mouse Button to shoot.
-- Right mouse button to Boost up
+- Right mouse button to Boost Up.

 # How To Play
 You have to shoot at youself to move.<br> And aim at the right angle to get the currect launch.